OPEC+ monitoring new virus variant, some concerned over outlook - sources

 LONDON/MOSCOW, Nov 26 (Reuters) - OPEC+ is monitoring developments around the new coronavirus variant, sources said on Friday, with some expressing concern that it may worsen the oil market outlook less than a week before a meeting to set policy.

+OPEC+ has resisted U.S. calls to do more to lower oil prices, continuing to unwind last year's record output curbs by adding 400,000 barrels of supply per day every month since August.
+Next week's meeting will discuss January's output.

 Global authorities reacted with alarm to news of the B.1.1.529 variant, with the EU, Britain and India among those announcing stricter border controls.
-Oil prices fell more than 9% on Friday to below $75 a barrel.
+Oil plunged more than 10%, the largest one-day drop since April 2020.
 O/R

 "Not good as it adds bearishness to an already weak outlook," said an OPEC delegate about the new variant, asking not to be identified.
 Another said this could be the case, although it was too early to say.